FelixOnline/v2/content/articles/2011-1-27-super-meat-boy-is-it-as-delicious-as-they-say.md

 subtitle: >
   Let’s not sugar-coat this, Super Meat Boy is balls to the wall hard
 date: "2011-01-27 20:23:59 +0000"

 # Attributes from Felix Online V1
 id: "692"
 old_path: /games/692/super-meat-boy-is-it-as-delicious-as-they-say-
 aliases:
  - /games/692/super-meat-boy-is-it-as-delicious-as-they-say-
+imported: true
+comments:
+ - A BLAST FROM DA PAST This is a great post you got cheap handbags online  I like cheap designer handbags as well give you designer handbags outlet This is a great post you got cheap handbags online  I like cheap designer handbags as well give you designer handbags outletMbt Shoes is the first physiologicalMBT Shoes Sales footwear that has a positive effect on the whole body MBT stands for Masai Barefoot Technology MBT Shoes is also known as the antishoe The uniquelydesigned multilayered cured sole is designedMBT Tunisha to simulate

 # Article Taxonomies
 categories:
  - games
 tags:
+authors:
+ - lap08

+# Homepage control params
 headline: true
 featured: true